 This is firstly a positive way to manage our grasslands for the benefit of biodiversity and people.
 It is hoped that this change in management will also be cost neutral or perhaps save money.
 If there is a cost saving this may in turn translate into savings to individuals by diverting money to other services in the area.

 No, this is a positive management option which will see the grass cut once a year.
-It is discarded food and food wrappers that attract rats.
+It is discarded food and food wrappers that attracts rats.